drewmullen/harvester-go-sdk/docs/KubevirtIoApiCoreV1DataVolumeTemplateSpec.md

 ### NewKubevirtIoApiCoreV1DataVolumeTemplateSpec

-`func NewKubevirtIoApiCoreV1DataVolumeTemplateSpec(apiVersion string, kind string, spec KubevirtIoContainerizedDataImporterApiPkgApisCoreV1beta1DataVolumeSpec, ) *KubevirtIoApiCoreV1DataVolumeTemplateSpec`
+`func NewKubevirtIoApiCoreV1DataVolumeTemplateSpec(spec KubevirtIoContainerizedDataImporterApiPkgApisCoreV1beta1DataVolumeSpec, ) *KubevirtIoApiCoreV1DataVolumeTemplateSpec`

 NewKubevirtIoApiCoreV1DataVolumeTemplateSpec instantiates a new KubevirtIoApiCoreV1DataVolumeTemplateSpec object
 This constructor will assign default values to properties that have it defined,